Azure/retail-ai-enhanced-search/docs/03_Solution_Quickstart.md

 | ![Datasource](../media/03_DataSource.PNG) | ![Skillset](../media/03_Skillset.PNG)|
 | ----- | ------ |

-You will also be able to validate the indexer and the run for indexer
+**Indexer Run**: You will also be able to validate the indexer and the run for indexer
 | ![Indexer](/media/03_IndexerSuccess.PNG)|![Indexer Run](/media/03_IndexerRun.PNG)
 | ----- | ----- |